Search

 Figure 2 - The Carpal Tunnel with Tendon and Median Nerve

 In the carpal tunnel, the tendons of the fingers surround the median nerve.
-Swelling of the tendons reduces the space in the tunnel and squeezes the median nerve which is softer than the tendons.
+The swelling of the tendons reduces the space in the tunnel and squeezes the median nerve, which is softer than the tendons.
 Pressure on this nerve can injure it.

 Such injury results in sensations of numbness, tingling, pain, and clumsiness of the hand.
 This combination of symptoms is called carpal tunnel syndrome.
 People with carpal tunnel syndrome experience difficulty in performing tasks such as unscrewing bottle tops, fastening buttons, or turning keys.